TomasGomes02/SIRS/REPORT.md

 #### 2.3.1.
 Challenge Overview

 (_Describe the new requirements introduced in the security challenge and how they impacted your original design._)
+Our team was given two options for a security challenge to implement, of which we chose option B. This security challenge consisted in the introduction of a token system for report publication, to prevent users from posting the same report repeatedly, enforced by a separate server.
+This new feature required us to create a separate VM to serve as an Authentication Server, which authenticates the user and issues a predefined number of tokens.
+This meant that the authentication process would no longer be handled by the App Server, but was instead handled by the Auth Server.
+Along with this change, we also made every report consume one token from the user who submitted it, and each token could only be spent once.

 #### 2.3.2.
 Attacker Model